AMfeta99/AMfeta99/README.md

 Whether creating captivating interactions , infusing AR/VR or robotics with computer vision, and from harnessing the power of large language models to unlock new frontiers in understanding and generation, I'm continuously inspired to innovate.
 My ultimate goal?
 To leverage technology to enhance lives and make a tangible, positive impact on the world.

 ### Generative AI
 I love exploring the creative potential of AI through generative models, from Autoencoders to GANs, Diffusion Models, and Even Transformers.
-Here are some of my publications in this field:
+In this field, my experience is primarily professional.
+Therefore, I cannot share specific projects due to rights restrictions and the sensitivity of medical data.
+However, here is the public material I have in this field:
 - Publication: [Link](https://www.sciencedirect.com/science/article/pii/S1746809423010431?via%3Dihub)
 - Certifications: [GenAI_LLMs](https://www.coursera.org/account/accomplishments/certificate/Y2C2XJL6JMPW)